 - Any configured or packaged

 Service Fabric package files are extracted during deployment, as the

 Publish-UpgradedServiceFabricapplication cmdlet used by Calamari requires an

 ApplicationPackagePath parameter to the extracted package.
-This also allows Octopus to use available features such as Configuration Transforms and Variable Substitution.
+This also allows Octopus to use available features such as .NET Configuration Transforms and Variable Substitution.